Death Road to Canada Game Cover

 • “There have been heartbreaking moments where you found that one special character, only to have them get eaten a day or two before making it to Canada.”

-Overall, the game's optimization is generally praised, with smooth performance on various platforms, including older hardware.
-However, players have noted the need for improved gameplay optimization, particularly regarding weapon information and online co-op functionality.
-The mobile version, in contrast, suffers from significant performance issues and lacks certain features, making it less favorable compared to the PC and Mac versions.
+Overall, the game demonstrates strong optimization on PC and older systems, running smoothly even on low-end hardware.
+However, players have noted a need for improved gameplay optimization, particularly regarding weapon stats and online co-op functionality.
+The mobile version, in contrast, suffers from significant performance issues, including choppy gameplay and messy collision detection.

 • “The game runs smoothly, with a story that is ever changing and surprising - fully depending on your characters, their skills, their flaws and your resources.”